defra-design/-Defra-content-patterns-and-style-guide/README.md

 # -this is a heading:
 Use # for this heading

+# -this is a heading:
+Use # for this heading

 ## this is a sub-heading

 Use ## for this heading